What is the antibody titer test?

 - antiphospholipid antibody syndrome (aPL)

-Abnormal results may also indicate other illnesses, such as:
+Abnormal results may also indicate other current or past infections, such as: